Graph Transformers without Positional Encodings: Theoretical Motivations

-By definition \ref{L}, the following is also true for a unit-norm eigenvector \(u_i\) and its corresponding eigenvalue \(\lambda_i\):
+where \(A\) is the adjacency matrix and \(D\) is the degree matrix.
+By definition \ref{L}, the following is true for a unit-norm eigenvector \(u_i\) and its corresponding eigenvalue \(\lambda_i\):

-If the eigenvectors are interpreted as "signals" over the graph, taking different values at different nodes, then the eigenvalues act as a measure of the "smoothness" of such signals over the graph, measuring how much the signal values differ between endpoints of edges.
+If the eigenvectors are interpreted as "signals" over the graph, taking real scalar values at nodes, then the eigenvalues act as estimates of the "smoothness" of such signals, measuring how much the signal values differ between endpoints of edges.
 The smallest eigenvalue is always 0, assigning the same scalar value \(u_i[\cdot]\) to all nodes in the same connected component of the graph.

-As discussed in previous works, the Laplacian and its spectrum equate to sine functions over graphs and encode important information about relative distances between nodes.
-Nodes close to each other tend to have similar values under a given eigenvector.
-As such, the spectrum --in its interpretation as frequencies of resonance of the graph-- discriminates between different graph structures and sub-structures.
-We propose to use this observation to define a new structure-aware attention mechanism.
+Thus, eigenvectors of the Laplacian encode important information about node similarities (nodes resonant under a frequency tend to have similar values w.r.t its eigenvector).
+As such, the spectrum --in its interpretation as frequencies of resonance of the graph-- discriminates between different graph structures and substructures.
+Figure \ref{fig:substructures} shows substructures revealed by eigenvectors for an example molecular graph from the PCQM4Mv2 dataset \citep{ogb_lsc} containing 15 nodes.
+Color-codes indicate the value \(u_i[\cdot]\) for different frequencies \(\lambda_i \) where \(i \in \{0,..., 15\}\).
+Lower frequencies highlight larger substructures while higher frequencies emphasize more local interactions.